-- All Product - Syncs the entire Craft.io product to Jira.
+- Workspace - Pushes the entire Craft.io workspace to Jira.

-- Containers - Allows you to select one or more Craft.io releases to be pushed to Jira.
+- Releases - Allows you to select one or more Craft.io releases to be pushed to Jira.

 - Sprint Backlog - Allows you to select one or more Craft.io sprint backlogs to be pushed to Jira.

 Once you have completed your selection, click Sync.
-Depending on the size of your product, the procedure could take several minutes to complete.
+Depending on the size of the payload, the procedure could take several minutes to complete.

 When the sync is completed, you will see messages showing what was synced and/or skipped.

-Note: All Jira issues were created in Craft.io under the Jira Theme feature, ordered by their Epics.
+- All Jira issues are created in Craft.io under the Jira Theme product.
 You can move them to different features across Craft.io using drag and drop in the Editor or by bulk action in the Search and Filter tool.
 When you sync again with Jira the updates will be reflected in their current location.

 In Jira, go to Jira Settings > System, scroll down to the Advanced section and select Webhooks.